dbmover/core/README.md

 Plugin packages sometimes also contain a TODO-list in their `README.md`.
 If your request is already listed there, there's no need to report it since it's already on the roadmap.

+## Debugging and development
+Run `dbmover` with the `--dry-run` flag to just assemble a list of operations to perform, without actually making any changes.